 Article - Health - General

-(2) “Collaborative Care Model” means an evidence–based approach for integrating somatic and behavioral health services in primary care settings that includes:
+(a) In this section, “Collaborative Care Model” means an evidence–based approach for integrating somatic and behavioral health services in primary care settings that includes:

-(i) Care coordination and management;
+(1) Care coordination and management;

-(ii) Regular, proactive outcome monitoring and treatment for outcome targets using standardized outcome measurement rating scales and electronic tools, such as patient tracking; and
+(2) Regular, proactive outcome monitoring and treatment for outcome targets using standardized outcome measurement rating scales and electronic tools, such as patient tracking; and

-(iii) Regular systematic psychiatric and substance use disorder caseload reviews and consultation with a psychiatrist, an addiction medicine specialist, or any other behavioral health medicine specialist as allowed under federal regulations governing the model.
+(3) Regular systematic psychiatric and substance use disorder caseload reviews and consultation with a psychiatrist, an addiction medicine specialist, or any other behavioral health medicine specialist as allowed under federal regulations governing the model.